zeidanbm/Photoshop-NFT-Art-Generator/README.md

-# Photoshop Script
+# NFT Generator - Photoshop Script

-1. npm install
+## Initial Setup
+1. Make sure you have node & npm installed on your machine
+2. Navigate to the root directory of the project and run `npm install`

+## Generating your Collection
-2. generate collection from photoshop using the generate.js script
+Generate collection inside photoshop using the generate.jsx script
-3. run npm rarity

-Note: Script is forked from Hashlips photoshop script
+## Update Metadata
+Run the update_metadata.js script inside photoshop.

+## DNA Check
+`npm run dna-check`

+## Condition Check
+`npm run condition-check`

+## Rarirty Check
+`npm run rarity-check`